Trajectory Data Suffices for Statistically Efficient Policy Evaluation in Fixed-Horizon Offline RL with Linear

-Naturally, the question of how much these assumptions need to be strengthened to allow for statistically efficient learning remained.
-Recently, \citet{tkachuk2024trajectory} showed that if the dataset has the extra structure of being composed of full rollouts from start state until the end of the episode (i.e. \textit{trajectories}), and the $q$-function of every policy is realizable by a linear function class (with known features), then the sample complexity of policy optimization can be improved to scale polynomially with the feature dimension $d$ and other problem parameters.
+Naturally, the question of how much these assumptions need to be strengthened to allow for statistically efficient learning remained. \citet{tkachuk2024trajectory} showed that if the dataset has the extra structure of being full rollouts from some \textit{behavior policy} (i.e., \textit{trajectories}), and the $q$-function of every policy is realizable by a linear function class (with known features), then the sample complexity of policy optimization can be improved to scale polynomially with the feature dimension $d$ and other problem parameters.
 Importantly, this is considered statistically efficient, since the feature dimension $d$ is often chosen much smaller than the number of states.
-Whether a similar result is possible for policy evaluation remained open.
+Their result does not imply a similar bound for policy evaluation, since their learner follows a value-iteration approach, which does not evaluate intermediate policies (see \cref{sec:evallearner} for further discussion).
+Thus, whether a similar result is possible for policy evaluation remained open.

-In this work we answer this question positively by giving a statistically efficient learner for policy evaluation under the same assumptions as \citet{tkachuk2024trajectory}.
-Interestingly, \citet{jia2024offline} showed that if the $q$-function of only the evaluation policy is realizable by a linear function class \footnote{ There lower bound construction was not specific to linear function classes.
-But, since their function class only contained two functions, it is a special case of the linear setting where the features are 2-dimensional and equal the function values. }, then the dataset size must scale exponentially with the horizon $H$ of the MDP.
-Hence, our result nicely complements their work by showing that if the representational power of the function class is strengthened to linearly realize the $q$-function of \textbf{all} memoryless policies, then the sample complexity can be improved to scale polynomially with the horizon $H$, feature dimension $d$ and other problem parameters.
+In this work we give a positive answer, by providing a statistically efficient learner for policy evaluation under the same assumptions as \citet{tkachuk2024trajectory}, except we additionally assume the behavior policy is known.
+Interestingly, \citet{jia2024offline} showed that if the $q$-function of \textbf{only} the evaluation policy is realizable by the function class , then the dataset size must scale exponentially with the horizon $H$ of the MDP.
+Our result complements their work by showing that if the function class is assumed to linearly realize the $q$-function of \textbf{all} memoryless policies, then the sample complexity can be improved to scale polynomially with the horizon $H$, feature dimension $d$, and other problem parameters.
+Recently, \citet{liu2026complexity} showed a negative result for policy optimization when only the $q$-function of the optimal policy is realizable, which complements the result of \citet{jia2024offline} for policy evaluation.
 In \cref{table:known results} we summarize our above discussion.
-For a more detailed account of the offline RL literature we refer the reader to the excellent recent survey by \citet{jiang2024offline}.
+For a detailed account of the offline RL literature we refer the reader to the excellent survey by \citet{jiang2024offline}.